hhvm/user-documentation/guides/hack/06-functions/04-calling-a-function.md

 function printf(\HH\FormatString<PlainSprintf> $fmt, ...$fmt_args): int;
 ```

-`FormatString` is a generic library type, and while we don't need to understand it to use `\printf`, clearly, the string literals---which
+`FormatString` is a generic library type, and while we don't need to understand it to use `\printf`, clearly, the string literals&mdash;which
 have type `string`---we've been passing as the first argument are permitted when this type is expected, but a variable of type `string` is rejected.

 Examples of other functions that take an argument of this type are `invariant` and `queryf`.